 You have invested significant time and capital in your business.
 When you decide to sell your business, trust Berryman Partners to protect your interests.

-We understand that you know your business better than anyone else and will listen to you to ensure your interests are protected.
-Berryman Partners aims to provide a complete service and minimal future complications.
-No matter how big or small your business is, Berryman Partners can help.
+We understand that selling a business is daunting, and that you know your business better than anyone.
+Berryman Partners will ensure that your interests are protected by providing a cohesive service with minimal future complications.
+No matter how big or small your business is, our team can help.

 Berryman Partners can also help if you wish to sell your share of a business.
 Selling to a partner is often easier than transferring ownership to a third party.
 We can draft a Buy-Sell Agreement that defines the procedure for transfer of ownership, price, terms and transition period.

 - Prepare the Contract for Sale of Business

 - Sale or lease of the business premises

 - Reasonable restraints of trade

 - Transfers of business names, intellectual property, supplier agreements

 The first step in the process of selling your business is to calculate how much your business is worth.
 You will need to consider the business assets, liabilities, the goodwill of the business and its future earning capacity.
 Talk to your accountant and search for similar businesses for sale online to get a feel for the market.

 As your solicitor, we will prepare the Contract for Sale of Business.
 This document contains the terms of the sale and details of your business equipment and assets.
 We will negotiate with the purchaser to secure optimal terms of sale and protect your interests.